 Alternative: Online proctored exam (online exam with webcam monitoring by an offsite proctor)

-3-year cycle (30 Professional Development Units – PDUs have to be earned over this period in agile environments and / or topics)
+- 3-year cycle (30 Professional Development Units – PDUs must be earned over this period in agile environments and / or topics)

 Certified Scrum Master (CSM)